HARVEST: Contemporary Craft Fair Programme

 11am - 11:30am, Saturday 11 October 2025

-Gain insight into the processes and inspirations that shape ceramicist Michelle Lowe’s work.
-This talk will offer a behind-the-scenes look at how a object is developed from a single idea to the final finished product, with time for questions and conversation.
+Attendees gained insight into the processes and inspirations that shape ceramicist Michelle Lowe’s work.
+This talk offered a behind-the-scenes look at how a object is developed from a single idea to the final finished product, with time for questions and conversation.

 Price: Free